UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_12.md

 In the last section you learned how to set a single index using `.set_index()`.
-Here we are going use the same verb but set `caramel` AND `name` as the indexes from the candy dataframe.
+Here we are going use the same verb but set `caramel`
+***and*** `name` as the indexes from the candy dataframe.
 Remember in the last section where we explained that `pandas` doesn’t recognize indexes as columns and we needed to `.reset_index()` to makes sure we has all the columns in our dataframe?
 The same applies here, we are going to avoid resetting by reading the data without assigning any index with the `index_col` argument.

 ``` python
 df = pd.read_csv('candybars.csv')